-Go over the vehicle history
+Go over the vehicle’s history

-Bring a trusted mechanic along
+Bring a trusted mechanic

 When inspecting the vehicle, it’s always a good idea to have a person you can trust and who is a trained mechanic to go over the vehicle.
 This is to make sure you don’t miss out on any small details that could entail big costs down the line, such as engine parts, full replacement of components, or, worse, corners were cut to save on money but compromise safety.
 Have the mechanic list down any potential things that need replacing or any red flags about the vehicle, such as signs of flooding or major repairs from an accident.